Implementation

 Adding Wallet Extensions

-Wallet Extensions feature is app extension based and lets the issuer app extend custom functionality and content, and make it available in Apple Wallet.
-All of the methods are triggered by Apple Wallet and the app extensions ability to enable behavior is solely based on the completion handlers and return values.
-This feature relies on two extensions:
+Wallet Extensions are app extension-based and let your issuer app extend custom functionality and content to Apple Wallet.
+Apple Wallet triggers all methods, and your app extension's behavior depends entirely on completion handlers and return values.
+This feature needs two extensions:

-1. Issuer app should provide a non-UI extension (subclass of PKIssuerProvisioningExtensionHandler) to report on the status of the extension and the payment passes available for provisioning like when adding payment passes to Apple Pay from within the issuer app.
+1. Your issuer app should provide a non-UI extension (subclass of PKIssuerProvisioningExtensionHandler) to report extension status and available payment passes for provisioning (similar to adding payment passes from within your issuer app).

-2. Issuer app should provide a UI extension (UIViewController that conforms to PKIssuerProvisioningExtensionAuthorizationProviding) to perform authentication of the user if the non-UI extension reports in its status that authentication is required.
-The UI extension is a separate screen that uses the same issuer app login credentials.
-UI extension is not a redirect to the issuer app.
+2. Your issuer app should provide a UI extension (UIViewController conforming to PKIssuerProvisioningExtensionAuthorizationProviding) to authenticate users if the non-UI extension reports that authentication is required.
+The UI extension is a separate screen using the same issuer app login credentials—it's not a redirect to your issuer app.

-❗❗❗ Wallet Extensions do not use a specific extension type template.
+❗❗❗ Wallet Extensions don't use a specific extension type template.

-So this means you need to create some extension (for example Intents Extension) and remove all unnecessary auto-generated files.
-Leave only Info.plist and Handler class file.
+Create any extension (like Intents Extension) and remove all unnecessary auto-generated files.
+Keep only Info.plist and the Handler class file.

 1. Creating App Extensions

-Select Intents Extension as the base.
-Create two app extensions IssuerNonUIExtension and IssuerUIExtension following the steps below.
+Use Intents Extension as the base.
+Create two app extensions called IssuerNonUIExtension and IssuerUIExtension:

-• Add an app extension to Xcode app project, choose File > New > Target, select iOS > Application Extension > Intents Extension.
+• Add an app extension to your Xcode project: choose File > New > Target, then select iOS > Application Extension > Intents Extension.

 iOS > Application Extension > Intents Extension